 At The Gower School (Primary), we also use house points as a way to encourage, motivate, support and congratulate hard work.
 The children are divided up into three different houses.
 Children can receive house points for displaying any of the 'Golden Rules' and for demonstrating excellence in work e.g. during spelling tests, at swimming/sports, yoga and so on.
 Children record their house points in the form of a tally next to their individual names.
 They can visually see how many points they have but also how they have contributed to their house.
 House points can be gained for positive individual efforts both inside and outside the classroom.
 When awarding a house point it should be remembered that what may be a miniscule achievement for one child, is a big step forward for another, and the reward should be appropriate to the child's individual effort.
 House points can be awarded for excellent academic achievement or improved effort, for acts of kindness or service to others or notable endeavour in any aspect of school life.
 House point totals are collected and recorded weekly for each child and an overall total is recorded for each house.
 Children are informed of overall weekly totals each week at the Friday Awards Assembly.
+Only one house point is given out at a time.

 At the Friday Awards Assembly children are selected from each class for a Special Mention as a Star of The Gower School.
 A special certificate, detailing the award is awarded to the child.
 This can be for academic endeavour, behaviour, kindness or service to others, or as Scientist, Linguist, Musician or Sports Stars.
 The list of children is included in the Principal's weekly newsletter to parents each Friday, and the photos of all Stars of TGS are displayed in the school reception area.
+Special Mentions are rotated evenly in the class and teachers are to track this.